 Zero Proof Spirits

 Monday Zero Alcohol Gin

-There are two spirits that are generally used to make a martini.
-It is either vodka or gin.
-And if you part of the James Bond club then zero alcohol Monday Gin shaken not stirred is the way to go.
-It’s a blend of juniper, botanicals, citrus and spices and is hand made in small batches in a Southern California distillery.
+Two spirits are generally used to make a martini: gin or vodka.
+If you’re part of the James Bond club, then zero alcohol Monday Gin shaken, not stirred is the way to go.
+It’s a blend of juniper, botanicals, citrus, and spices.
+It is hand-made in small batches in a Southern California distillery.

 Budweiser, Budweiser Zero

 Budweiser has been brewing beer since 1876, so they know a thing or two about hops.
 One of the latest additions to the brand’s lineup is Budweiser Zero.
 It’s made with milled rice, hops, filtered water and barley malt from regional growers across America.

 This well-known faux- Irish lager was launched in 1990, allowing folks to drink without really imbibing.
 And though it is in the near beer category, Anheuser-Busch O’Doul’s does contain alcohol, be it only 0.5% ABV.
 According to the Associated Press, in the United States, any product 0.5% ABV can be labeled alcohol-free.
 This is based on the idea that you won’t get drunk on that small amount of alcohol.
 Still, even though that may be ok for most of us, pregnant women and those in recovery should check in with their healthcare provider before sipping on its malty flavor.

 If you love a good craft beer with a heavy malt flavor, Athletic Brewing Running Wild IPA is a good option.
 Brewed in Connecticut with a blend of five Northwest hops, the brand also offers NA stout and ale.